Achievable logoAchievable logo

 Feedback

-As mentioned earlier in this chapter, motivation is a primary psychological factor in the acquisition and effective performance of motor skills.
+As mentioned earlier in this chapter, motivation is a primary psychological factor in learning and performing motor skills effectively.
 Motivation can be defined as the intensity and direction of effort.

 Motivation can be positively influenced through various methods, such as goal setting, reinforcement, and arousal regulation.